 In this paper, I evaluate the ethical implications of the FDA’s move to en-courage randomized, double-blinded, sham-controlled trials for Class III devices when such studies are possible.
 In Part I, I describe the placebo effect and how researchers control for it.
 In Part II, I describe the results of studies of medical procedures and devices that have used a sham control.
 In Part III, I de-scribe the ethical concerns surrounding the use of sham surgeries to study medical devices.
 In Part IV, I argue for the use of randomized, double-blinded, sham-controlled device trials, and propose an ethical framework for these studies.

-Wright, Megan S.
+Megan S. Wright,

-"A Case for Randomized, Double-Blinded, Sham-Controlled Class III Medical Device Trials,"
+A Case for Randomized, Double-Blinded, Sham-Controlled Class III Medical Device Trials,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol34/iss1/7
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol34/iss1/7